CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 ```

-Trying 108 pe run with NPCOL=6, NPROW=18 to compare with the following run:
+108 pe run with NPCOL=6, NPROW=18 to compare with the following run:

 ```
 run_cctm_2016_12US2.72pe.2x36.pcluster.csh:   @ NPCOL  =  6; @ NPROW = 12`